 What Determines The Value Of Bitcoin?

-According to me, there are 6 factors that determine the value of a Bitcoin unit.
+In my opinion, there are 6 factors that determine the value of a Bitcoin unit.
 I know that measuring value in fiat is quite not right but forgive me for doing that because there is no other way as of now.

 1. Bitcoin Has All The Features Of Gold